What is drug-induced lupus?

 - procainamide (used to treat irregular heart rhythms)

-- isoniazid (used to treat tuberculosis)
+- quinidine (used to treat irregular heart rhythms)

 Drug-induced lupus is more common in men because they are given these drugs more often; however, not everyone who takes these drugs will develop the disease.

 The symptoms of drug-induced lupus

 Specific criteria for diagnosing drug-induced lupus have not been formally established.
 However, symptoms often overlap with those of systemic lupus erythematosus (SLE).
 These include:

 - muscle and joint pain sometimes with swelling

 - flu-like symptoms of fatigue and fever

 - serositis (inflammation around the lungs or heart that causes pain or discomfort)